lgp171188/launchpad/lib/lp/services/mail/doc/sending-mail.rst

     ...     body="Content",
     ... )

-The mail get sent when the transaction gets commited:
+The mail get sent when the transaction gets committed:

     >>> import transaction
     >>> transaction.commit()